 Examples of HMRC trivial benefits for directors

 What is included?

-Some HMRC trivial benefits examples will include costs such as:
+Some HMRC trivial benefits examples for UK contracting professionals will include costs such as:

 - Taking employees out for a meal to celebrate a birthday or other event.

 - A few drinks on a work night out.

 - A summer party for employees.

 - Flowers on the birth of a new baby.

 - Bottles of wine for a special occasion.

 - Other items include store gift cards, chocolates, wine, and hampers.